giltayar/bilt/packages/site/src/docs/monorepo-structure.md

+---
+layout: docs-layout
-# Structure of a Bilt monorepo
+title: Structure of a Bilt monorepo
+---

 In which we understand how Bilt monorepos are structured, and how to structure the NPM packages in it.